This is St Mark’s Feast Day. So this post is about St Mark, and as he was a writer, a history of pens. But first new content:

 things that are concealed nor be able-‘

 The rest of it is missing.
-This is a curse from the Museum of London.
+This is a ‘curse’.
 It was probably written by a Priest for the sad supplicant who wanted Maria to keep schtum.
 The above example are from my book on the origins of London.
 (To buy click here ).

-The Romans also wrote on papyrus and on birch bark.
-The British Museum has a marvellous collection of birch bark pads which were written on in Vindolanda (near Hadrian’s Wall) and using ink.
-My favourite tells the recipient they are to recieve underwear, socks and sandals in the post.
+The Romans also wrote on papyrus and on birchbark.
+The British Museum has a marvellous collection of birchbark pads which were written on in Vindolanda (near Hadrian’s Wall) and using ink.
+My favourite tells the recipient they are to receive underwear, socks and sandals in the post.
 To find out more follow this link: https://www.britishmuseum.org/collection/galleries/roman-britain/vindolanda-tablets

-Romans made little inkwells out of Samian ware – you can see one in the small picture above.
-The stylus is the most popular artefact found in Roman London.
+Romans made little inkwells out of Samian ware – you can see one in the small picture above near the reed pen.
+The stylus was the most frequent artefact found in Roman London.
 So it was a pen-pushers City.
 Read this excellent piece on Roman writing.

 For more on Roman London read my post roman-mosaic-is-biggest-found-in-london-for-50-years-in-roman-britain/